-This is when a formation of blood cells outside the bone marrow creates clumps, or tumors, of developing blood cells in other areas of your body.
-These tumors may lead to bleeding in your gastrointestinal system, coughing or spitting up of blood, compression of your spinal cord, or seizures.
+This is when a formation of blood cells outside the bone marrow creates clumps, or tumors, of developing blood cells in other areas of the body.
+These tumors may lead to bleeding in the gastrointestinal system, coughing or spitting up of blood, compression of the spinal cord, or seizures.